Pelliccia96/pelliccia96/README.md

 Hi!
 My name is *Francesco* and I'm a _Full-Stack Web Developer_.

 My passion for technology and my high motivation for constant personal growth have led me to find a home in the Coding World, where you have the continuous opportunity to learn, grow and improve.
-I love programming in JavaScript and Php and I love spending my time learning new things about IT.
+I love programming in Java and PHP and I love spending my time learning new things about IT.

 _If it's about coding, I'm in!_